simply-nicky/pyrost/docs/tutorials/st_sim.rst

 Experimental parameters
 ^^^^^^^^^^^^^^^^^^^^^^^

-Before performing the simulation, you need to choose experimental parameters.
+Before performing the simulation, you need to choose the experimental parameters.
 You can do it with :class:`pyrost.simulation.STParams`.
+The st_sim library has built-in default parameters, which can be accessed with :func:`pyrost.simulation.STParams.import_default`.

 .. note:: Full list of experimental parameters is written in
     :doc:`../reference/st_params_ref`.
 All the spatial parameters are